2021 French Grand Prix: Background

 Ten constructors entered two drivers each for the race, all of whom had previously raced at Le Castellet, with no changes from the season entry list.
 Roy Nissany drove for Williams in the first free practice session in place of George Russell.
 The event was Jost Capito's first Grand Prix as the team principal of Williams.
 The Red Bull Racing and Scuderia AlphaTauri cars received new Honda engines at this event.
 Red Bull entered the event with a shortage of spare parts following Verstappen's crash in Baku.
 McLaren and Scuderia Ferrari both made aerodynamic changes to their cars ahead of the event.
 The Aston Martin team chose to display the logos of the queer inclusivity organisation Racing Pride, a long-term partner, on their cars to mark pride month.
-Branding relating to tobacco company Phillip Morris International (which had featured on Ferrari's cars at previous races in the season) was removed, starting from this Grand Prix, for the remaining European rounds of the championship.
+Branding relating to tobacco company Philip Morris (which had featured on Ferrari's cars at previous races in the season) was removed, starting from this Grand Prix, for the remaining European rounds of the championship.
 McLaren used the name of late shareholder Mansour Ojjeh on the side of the cars as a tribute.

 Mercedes were the dominant team in the previous two races held at Le Castellet since the venue's return in 2018, with Verstappen expecting his rivals to be stronger than they were at the previous two races in Monaco and Azerbaijan.
 Ferrari driver Charles Leclerc had taken pole position at those two events, but team principal Mattia Binotto noted that those tracks were outliers in the schedule, being unusually suited to his team's car.
 Mercedes team principal Toto Wolff said he hoped new directives on tyre usage would create greater equity between teams.
 McLaren driver Daniel Ricciardo expressed optimism for the race, believing that the track layout would help him adapt to driving for a new team after he was significantly slower than his teammate Lando Norris at the previous two rounds.
 Ricciardo described Le Castellet as "a much more conventional and forgiving track than Baku that also comes with slightly fewer risks."
 Haas Formula team principal Guenther Steiner said that reports of rancour between his team's drivers were exaggerated.

-Before the race, Verstappen led the Driver's Championship with 105 points, four points ahead of title rival Lewis Hamilton.
+Before the race, Verstappen led the Driver's Championship with 105 points, four points ahead of Mercedes driver Lewis Hamilton.
 They were followed by Sergio Pérez on 69 points, three points ahead of Norris in fourth.
 In the Constructors' Championship, Red Bull led with 174 points, holding a 26-point lead over Mercedes; Ferrari was third with 94 points and McLaren was fourth, two points further back.
 Prior to this race Mercedes and Red Bull had both won three races each in 2021, with Hamilton having won three times, Verstappen twice, and Pérez once.